mita4829/Iris/README.md

 [![Build Status](https://travis-ci.org/mita4829/Iris.svg?branch=master)](https://travis-ci.org/mita4829/Iris)

 ## Description
-The goal of this project is to design an iOS app to allow blind people to more easily read text that doesn't have accompanying braille.
-Users can take a picture of the text with their iPhone and Iris will convert the text to pseudo-braille and the user can interpret with vibrations on their iPhone.
+The goal of this project is to design an iOS app to allow people who are visually-impaired to easily read text found on images.
+Users can take a picture of the text with their iPhone, and Iris will convert the text to pseudo-braille.
+The users can interpret the text with vibrations on their iPhone.

 ![Alt text](https://github.com/mita4829/Iris/blob/master/iris.jpg)